InternetRalsei/InternetRalsei/README.md

 # Hai!!

-My name is Thomas Hall (aka SHDE24), and I'm a 14y/o editor/gamer/anti i-w*n/Pro CGCristi/LekrkoekjBSR fan from Dartford, United Kingdom that knows how to write HTML code, among other things.
+My name is Thomas Hall (aka Ralzitech, ShrinelinkXD), and I'm a 15y/o editor/gamer/anti i-w*n/Pro CGCristi/LekrkoekjBSR fan from Dartford, United Kingdom that knows how to write HTML code, among other things.
 You've probably seen me on the internet and have never noticed.

+## Explaining my current GitHub display name

+If you've checked my profile itself, you may have seen that my displayname has changed to "Ralzi | unblock me i-win you salty ass motherfcker".
+The reason being is that the popular YouTuber known as i-win has blocked me on everything over a bio change (which is now only visible here on GitHub).
+I'm also temporarily using her profile photo just to mess with her a little bit, but I might change this later on.

 ## My current interests